Reston Town Center station

-Reston Town Center station (preliminary name Reston Parkway) is a rapid transit station on the Silver Line of the Washington Metro in Reston, an unincorporated area in Northern Virginia.
+Reston Town Center station (preliminary name Reston Parkway) is a rapid transit station on the Silver Line of the Washington Metro in Reston, an unincorporated area in northern Virginia, United States.
 It opened on November 15, 2022.

 The station is located in the central section of Reston, within the median of SR 267 (Dulles Toll Road) west of its interchange with SR 602 (Reston Parkway).
 Reston Town Center is approximately 2000 ft to the north of the station.
 The station has a single island platform with two tracks.
 Two pedestrian bridges cross the highway, linking the station to bus bays and kiss and ride lots on either side.